 - Facebook – Insights located along the top navigation of your page manager screen

-- Twitter – Twitter analytics are located on the profile drop down menu (www.analytics.twitter.com)
+- Twitter – Twitter analytics are located in the profile drop-down menu (www.analytics.twitter.com)

 Stick To Brand Standards

 Maintaining a consistent image across all social media platforms is key.
 Make sure that your brand has established brand standards and social media guidelines and that everyone on your social media team is well acquainted with internal procedures.
 Also be sure that you have a well-developed crisis management plan in action in case of an emergency.